Chern-Osserman inequality for minimal surfaces in a Cartan-Hadamard manifold with strictly negative sectional curvatures: Hessian analysis, Gauss-Bonnet Theorem, and estimates for the Euler characteristic of the extrinsic balls

 Now, using Proposition \ref{GeodCurvProp}

 \end{proof}

-\begin{proposition} Let $S^{2}$ be a properly immersed and minimal surface in a Cartan-Hadamard manifold $N$, with sectional sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$.
-Let $E_{t}$ be an extrinsic ball in $S$ centered in a pole $o \in N$.
-Then, given the nonnegative real numbers $t>s>0$ we have
+\begin{proposition} Let $S^{2}$ be a properly immersed and minimal surface in a Cartan-Hadamard manifold $N$, with sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$.
+Let $E_{t}$ be an extrinsic ball in $S$ centered on a pole $o \in N$.
+Then, given the non-negative real numbers $t>s>0$, we have

 \end{proposition}